 You will have to identify the component located in the middle of both the arms, responsible for controlling the furnace’s fan.

 - 4th Step: Now make sure to set the temperature in the central component to 105-115 degrees Fahrenheit.
 Upon doing so, you ensure that the fan switches off and on at the right time.

 - 5th Step: Now set the temperature on the left component as 90 degrees Fahrenheit, which will signal the left arm to stop blowing cold air when it reaches 90 degrees.

 And set the right arm to 200 degrees Fahrenheit, which signals the furnace to shut off when the burner reaches this temperature. (refer to the instruction handbook as well)

-The heating repair can prove extremely expensive if you end up contacting the heating service in San Bernardino for every little problem you face.
+The heating repair can prove extremely expensive if you end up contacting the heating service in San Bernardino, CA for every little problem you face.
 Try to troubleshoot slight issues yourself to save both time and energy.

-If the problem persists, you can contact us at danielshvac.com; we have efficient technicians to ensure your heating service experience is positive and the most competent for all heating repairs in San Bernardino.
-You can also call us at (888)-523-264.
+If the problem persists, you can contact us at danielshvac.com; we have efficient technicians to ensure your heating service experience is positive and the most competent for all heating repairs in San Bernardino, CA. You can also call us at (888) 523-264.